atrn/dmake/README.md

 # dmake - build tool using dcc

+`dmake` is a tool for building C++ and C programs using the `dcc` compiler driver. dmake determines what is being built and invokes dcc to compile and link, if linking is required.

-`dmake` is a build tool for C++/C that, despite its name, is *not* a make clone. dmake has no relation to make or other tools of its ilk.
+Despite its name dmake is *not* a make clone and has no relation to make or tools of its ilk.
+The name `dmake` is used to provide users with a similar command to use when building.

+dmake works as a companion to the dcc compiler-driver using it to build _modules_ of different types.
+Modules are either programs, dynamic libraries or static libraries.
+The different module types are distinguished by the commands used to create them and the names of output files.

-dmake builds _modules_ and uses the dcc compiler- driver to do take care of the compilation task. dmake itself determines what and how to compile and uses dcc's automatic dependency-based compiles to keep compiled outputs up to date.
+dmake uses dcc to take care of compilation. dmake determines what and how to build.
+Dcc's automatic dependency-based compilation and library generation are used ensure outputs up to date.

-dmake offers some features to help the lazy programmer.  dmake can automatically determine if source code represents a program or library and invokes dcc accordingly to create an executable or a library.
+dmake offers some features for the lazy programmer.
+It automatically determines the name and type of artefact being built, program or library, and invokes dcc with appropriate options.

 The dmake _user-experience_ is typically a two step thing.
-The first step is where we create _options files_ used by dcc when it is compiling.
-We usually just create one file, CXXFLAGS, to define compiler options.
-If we're building a program we may create another file, LIBS, to link in extra libraries.
+The first step is where we create the _options files_ used by dcc to define the compiler and linker options.
+We can create a .dcc/CXXFLAGS file for compiler options, .dcc/LDFLAGS for linker options.
+If we're building a program we may create another file, .dcc/LIBS, to define any required libraries.

-With the options files in place usage is usually just typing `dmake`.
+Once the options files are in place usage is usually just typing the single word command `dmake`.
 It figures out what to do.
+If it can't you can tell it with commands like `dmake exe` and `dmake lib clean`.

 ## Using dmake

-dmake's actions depends upon how it in invoked. dmake can either infer the type of module being built, executable or library, or can be explicitly told the type of module to create.
+dmake's actions depends upon how it in invoked.
+It can either infer the module type, executable or library, or can be told the type.

-When invoked without arguments dmake attempts to infer the type of module from the contents of the source files (in the current directory).
+When invoked without arguments dmake attempts to infer the module type by reading the contents of the source files (in the current directory) and looking for a main() function (dmake is C and C++ specific).

+A simple regular expresion is used to locate main() and it will fail for more complex incantations, e.g. using macros to define main(), having weird arguments (Amiga) or other such silliness.

+## Steps

 dmake first determines the names of all the source files.
 By default this is the names of the C++ (.cpp or .cc) or C (.c) files in the current directory.

 If a file named 'SRCS' exists in the current directory that file is used instead to obtain source file names.
 A SRCS file contains filenames and/or glob patterns to define the names of the source files.
 The file allows filenames and patterns to occur on more than one line and allows #-based line comments.

 If dmake was invoked without one of the 'exe', 'lib' or 'dll' arguments, dmake reads the source files looking for a main()